Wallace holds off boss, title contenders to win at Kansas

 “We leave here with not a lot of points,” Reddick said, “so we’re going to fight hard at Bristol.”

 Stage 2 was just as frustrating to playoff hopefuls.
 Many had problems on pit road, including Kyle Busch, who not only had a penalty for an uncontrolled tire but later spun into the grass and went a lap down.
-He finished 26th and dropped below the playoff cutline along with Harvick, Chase Briscoe and Austin Dillon.
+Busch finished 26th and fell below the playoff cutline along with Harvick, Chase Briscoe and Austin Dillon.

+Busch trails Reddick and Austin Cindric by two points heading to Bristol.
+Dillon is another point back.

 ODDS AND ENDS